 Wright Medical Technology’s CONSERVE line of metal hip implants and its Profemur Z Stem have led to a number of lawsuits after patients experienced complications.
+In June 2015, a California jury awarded the plaintiff $4.5 million in the first Wright hip trial.

 Every year, hundreds of thousands of people across the U.S. receive hip replacement devices based on promises of improved mobility and quality of life.
 But some of these devices, including several implants manufactured by Wright Medical Technology Inc., have been linked to quite the opposite.
 Many Wright hip implant recipients have come forward, alleging that the devices have caused debilitating injuries and substantial pain and suffering.

 Some recipients of Wright’s Profemur hip replacement system allege their devices failed prematurely and created the need for more surgery.
 Other consumers have alleged that the defective design of metal-on-metal devices from Wright’s CONSERVE product line led to early device failure and the release of metal debris into the body.
+In fact, according to the National Joint Registry of England and Wales, about one in 12 implants will need to be revised in five years.

 The Tennessee-based device maker currently faces scores of personal injury lawsuits from people across the country who allege injuries such as metal toxicity, infections, and bone and tissue damage.